Patbox/map-canvas-api/README.md

 # Map Canvas API
-Simple, server side api for drawing on maps without id collisions and runtime only state
+Simple, server side api for drawing on maps with runtime only state and no id collisions!
+It can be used in non-main/server threads for better performance/more fps.
 ## Usage:
 Add it to your dependencies like this: